Smart Intelligent Air Conditioning and Ventilation - Post-COVID-19 pandemic:Paranoia about un-safe spaces?

 Like all spaces, we have to ensure that we have good ventilation and be safe from coronavirus infection.
 We will need to have air inflow from outside and air outflow to outside of the vehicle, be they cars, buses, trains and aircraft.
 In order that that the vehicle air conditioning work effeciently, we will need to use an intelligent air conditioner that is specially designed for vehicular spaces.
 In order that the intelligent air conditioner work efficiently, it must be able to determine which spaces to cool as it does not waste energy cooling those spaces that are devoid of passengers.
 The intelligent vehicular ventilation system takes into consideration of inflow of air from outside the vehicle.
 It also takes into consideration of an out flow of air from the vehicle as shown by the above diagram.

-Since we are having a leakage of air (exhaust) from the vehicle, we will need to compansate it by having the air con work only on those spaces with an occupant.
+Since we are having a leakage of air (exhaust) from the vehicle, we will need to compansate it by having the air con work only on those spaces with an occupant (this is more acute in confined home spaces).
 So if we only have the driver, the air con nozzle will only direct cool air (or hot) to the direction of the driver.
 This is made possible because the intelligent air conditioner is able to adjust to the number of passengers in the vehicle.
-The intelligent air con is also able to direct the air flow from the passenger to the out flow valve designed on the vehicle pillars (with the aid of an internal exhaust fan) such that the breath of the passenger (could be infested with pathogen) is quickly sanitised and exhausted out of the vehicle; thus preventing the back passengers (also side passenger) from inhaling the out flowing breathe of the front passengers.
+The intelligent air con is also able to direct the air flow from the passenger to the out flow valve designed on the vehicle pillars (with the aid of an internal exhaust fan) such that the breath of the passenger (could be infested with pathogen) is quickly sanitised and exhausted out of the vehicle; thus preventing the back passengers (also side passenger) from inhaling the out flowing breath of the front passengers.
 As all intelligent ventilation is capable of doing, there will be filtering and sanitizing devices fitted to both the entry and exit points of the system; filters and ultra violet emitters will be used.